-Revised: October 2023
+Revised: October 2024

-The policies discussed in this document were current as of September 30, 2023.
+The policies discussed in this document were current as of September 30, 2024.
 This document does not reflect proposed legislation or regulatory actions.

-425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov

-The Medicare Advantage (MA) program allows Medicare beneficiaries to receive their Medicare benefits from private plans rather than from the traditional fee-for-service (FFS) program.
-Under some MA plans, beneficiaries may receive additional benefits beyond those offered under traditional Medicare and may pay additional premiums for them.
-Medicare pays plans a capitated rate for beneficiaries enrolled in MA plans, which in 2023 is 52 percent of all eligible beneficiaries.
-These payments amounted to \$393 billion in 2022.
+425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov The Medicare Advantage (MA) program allows Medicare beneficiaries to receive their Medicare benefits from private plans rather than from the traditional fee-for-service (FFS) program.
+Under some MA plans, beneficiaries may receive additional benefits beyond those offered under traditional Medicare and they may pay additional premiums for them.
+Medicare pays plans a capitated rate for beneficiaries enrolled in MA plans, which in 2024 is 54 percent of all eligible beneficiaries.
+These payments amounted to \$453 billion in 2023.

-Available MA plans include health maintenance organizations (HMOs), preferred provider organizations (PPOs), private fee-for-service (PFFS) plans, and special needs plans (SNPs).
-For payment purposes, there are two different categories of MA plans: local plans and regional plans.
+Available MA plans include health maintenance organizations (HMOs), preferred provider organizations (PPOs), private fee-for-service (PFFS) plans, medical savings account (MSA), and special needs plans (SNPs).1 For payment purposes, there are two different categories of MA plans: local plans and regional plans.
 Local plans may be any of the available plan types and may serve one or more counties.
 Medicare pays them based on their enrollees' counties of residence.
-Regional plans, however, must be PPOs and must serve all of one of the 26 regions established by the Centers for Medicare & Medicaid Services (CMS).
+Regional plans, however, must be PPOs and must serve all of 1 of the 26 regions established by CMS.
 Each region comprises one or more entire states.

-Defining the Medicare Advantage care Medicare buys
+Defining the Medicare Advantage care that Medicare buys

 Under the MA program, Medicare buys insurance coverage for its beneficiaries from private plans with payments made monthly.
 The coverage must include all Medicare Part A and Part B benefits except hospice.
-All plans, except PFFS plans, must also offer an option that includes the Part D drug benefit.
-Plans may limit enrollees' choices of providers more narrowly than the traditional FFS program.
+All plans, except PFFS and MSA plans, must also offer an option that includes the Part D drug benefit.
+Plans may limit enrollees' choices of providers more narrowly than the traditional FFS program and apply utilization management tools such as prior authorization.
 Plans may supplement Medicare benefits by reducing cost-sharing requirements or providing coverage of non-Medicare benefits.
 Plans may charge a premium for these benefits.